api-tutorial/stranger-things-api-tutorial/README.md

 run `node scraper.js` again

-At this point you should be able to see the data and start to make decisions about how to grab different elements, run some clean up functions and start to piece it all together to match your db schema.
+At this point you should be able to see the data and start to make decisions about how to grab different elements, run some clean up functions and start to piece it all together to match your database schema.

 ### Step 3: Database

 _We are using [MongoDB](https://docs.mongodb.com/manual/tutorial/getting-started/) with [Mongoose ODM](https://mongoosejs.com/docs/index.html) (object data modeling).
 The Mongoose documentation is top notch, whereas the MongoDB docs could use some work.
 Please reference their documentation for more information. **You will need MongoDB set up on your computer to follow along.** This is how we set up our database._